 Ms Oonagh Malone is a principal of a corporate advisory firm which provides company secretarial and administrative services.
 She has over a decade of experience in administrative and company secretarial roles for listed companies and is a member of the Governance Institute of Australia and the Australian Institute of Company Directors.
 Ms Malone was appointed in September 2014.
-Ms Malone currently acts as company secretary for ASX-listed companies African Gold Limited, Aston Minerals Limited, Benz Mining Corp, Caprice Resources Limited, RareX Limited and Riversgold Limited.
+Ms Malone currently acts as company secretary for a number of ASX-listed companies and is a non-executive director of Peak Minerals Limited.